lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

-From above, we can see result 0 and 1 have similar number of points with different means for the same attribute.
+From above, we can see result 0 and 1 have similar number of data points with different means for the same attributes.
 The skew of result 0 is larger and kurtosis is larger for result 1.

 Result 2 and 3 have smaller number of points with result 3 having the smallest number of datapoints.
 This means the dataset have an inbalanced class distribution.

 <h1>Visual Representation of class distribution </h1>

 The next step is to produce visual representation of the distribution of the classes.
-Since we have 10 attributes, this can make it difficuit to visualize unless we use principal component analysis to plot it in 2 dimensions.
+Since we have 10 attributes, this can make it difficuit to visualize unless we use principal component analysis to plot it into 2 dimensions.

 ```R